leowhitehead/MontiLang/README.md

 Add `/dist/monti` to system path, so it can be called from anywhere.

 # Usage:
-To interperate a Monti file, use
+To interpret a Monti file, use

     monti [file]
 If no file is specified, Monti will launch into an interactive REPL